bregentzen/bregentzen/README.md

 ## 🔭 Outlook
 Some projects i would love to work on in the future:
-- making my own minecraft mod with the fabric-api
-- renewing the bc-bw-ermke.de website with ionic/angular
+- updating the website of my local sports club (bc-bw-ermke.de) with ionic/angular to include a whole ecosystem for members and people that want to join